athena-labz/athena/README.md

 After sufficient information has been acquired by the mediator, he can consume the "logic" UTxO providing the set boolean inputs as a redeemer.
 This Plutus validator will then consume the contract UTxO and distribute the deposited tokens according to the set terms (terms should be understood as the logic itself).

-*Figure 7: Example of Bob being declared guilty and losing tokens*
+*Figure 7: Example of Bob being declared guilty and losing 2,000 DSET trust tokens deposited at contract deal-making*
 ![Accusation Example](images/trial.png)

 #### E. Rewards and Penalties